A Basic Estate Plan Should Include the Following Documents:

 Durable Financial Power of Attorney

 If you are unable to manage your finances and other affairs, you will need someone to perform those duties for you.
 It is important to have this document prepared BEFORE you become incapacitated.
 It is better to have one and not need it, than need one and not have it.
 Without this simple document, if you became incapacitated, a Guardian/Conservator action may be required before anyone can act on your behalf to manage your finances.

-Most people would prefer to designate a trusted person to fulfill these obligations, and they appoint that individual through a Durable Power of Attorney.
-They would name this person and identify identify any actions that person may perform.
-Some clients will give their agent signing powers for contracts along with financial management duties, while some will limit permissions to a particular financial matter only.
+Most people prefer to designate a trusted person to fulfill these obligations, and they appoint that individual through a Durable Financial Power of Attorney.
+They name the person and identify identify any actions that person may perform.
+The client may give this person broad powers to manage financial matter or they may limit these powers to a particular financial matter only.
 You can decide the extent of the powers you assign your agent.

 LAST WILL AND TESTAMENT (“WILL”)